 First off, please note that Fighting 15s has a delivery charge, not a postage charge.
 In the eyes of the UK tax authority, offering delivery is a service and therefore VAT must be added.
 The whole, therefore, becomes not just postage but a delivery charge.

-Fighting 15s calculates delivery charges based on the weight and bulk of an order and for UK standard delivery uses Royal Mail rates, last updated 1 September 2020.
+Fighting 15s calculates delivery charges based on the weight and bulk of an order and for UK standard delivery uses current Royal Mail rates.
 Fighting 15s does not charge delivery based on percentages of order value: this is a very unfair approach that unduly penalises customers.

 The delivery charges for light, non-bulky orders up to 199g are calculated using Royal Mail’s large letter rates; the delivery charges for heavier or bulky orders, including paints and bigger wargames figures, are calculated using Royal Mail’s small parcel rates.
 Paint will not fit in large letter-sized packaging: it must be sent using small parcel packaging.

 Fighting 15s’ policy is that it should on average neither make a profit from nor lose money on delivery over the course of the accounting year.